Luo-hongyi/Sky-Route/README.md

 The function take the datafile name and return a vector of Edge objects The following two function take two aiports id and return a path between the two airport

+### getShortestPathWeighted:
-- getShortestPathWeighted: Using dijskra algorithm
+Using dijskra algorithm

+### getShortestPathUnweighted:
-- getShortestPathUnweighted: Using BFS
+Using BFS

 The weights specify how much of shortest distance (Dijkstra) a user cares about and how much of least number of transfers/transit flights (BFS) a user cares about when finding the most important airport in a specified country.

+### calcBetweennessCentrality:
-- calcBetweennessCentrality: the function take parameter weight and do not return output
+The function take parameter weight and do not return output

+### getMostImportantAirport:
-- getMostImportantAirport: the function take two parameter of weights and return the airport name
+the function take two parameter of weights and return the airport name